 Roger Moore seemed perfect for the role of James Bond with his success of playing Simon Templar in The Saint but nearly didn't get to play James Bond as the producers at that time wanted Burt Reynolds to play the spy.
 He played Bond from 1973-1985.

 Live & Let Die (1973)

 The 8th James Bond film in the series this time starring Roger Moore.
-Seen in most of the movie wearing a Rolex Submariner but at the beginning of the movie wears for the first time in James Bond’s history a Pulsar watch, a Hamilton Pulsar ‘P2 2900′ LED which is now very collectible.
+Seen in most of the movie wearing a Rolex Submariner but at the beginning of the movie, he wears for the first time in James Bond's history a Pulsar watch, a Hamilton Pulsar ‘P2 2900′ LED which is now very collectible.

 The Man With The Golden Gun (1974)

 Roger Moore goes in for the kill wearing a Rolex Submariner while the bad but excellent assassin, Scaramanga wears a Rolex Cellini King Midas (in gold of course)

 Scaramanga played by Christopher Lee wearing a Rolex Cellini

 The Spy Who Loved Me (1977)

 Roger Moore's favourite (and 3rd) outing as James Bond.
 Seiko watches take a huge interest in the franchise and James Bond takes on a new direction in watches.
 Here he is receiving a message courtesy of his LCD Seiko LC Chronograph with built in kitchen labeller!